 – Business visas can be extended for one month (single entry), 3 months (single entry) and 6 months (multiple entry visa) or one year (multiple entry visa).

-Non immigrant foreigner who uses a visa for a purpose not permitted under such granted visa will be fined USD100 and ordered to leave Cambodia within 7 days. (from the 1st of September 2016)
+A non immigrant foreigner who uses a visa for a purpose not permitted under the terms of the visa will be fined 100 USD and ordered to leave Cambodia within 7 days. (from the 1st of September 2016)

-Children from 0 to 12 years old who travel with his own passport or with his parents’ passport shall pay a visa fee of USD30.
+Children from 0 to 12 years old who travel using their own passport or on their parents’ passport shall pay a visa fee of 30 USD.
 (From the 1st of September 2016)

-Baggage allowance varies depending on which domestic or international airlines you use.
-For more information about baggage allowance and extra fees please refer to your airline company’s website or to the Cambodia airports company: http://www.cambodia-airports.aero/#anchor
+Baggage allowances vary depending on which domestic or international airlines you use.
+For more information about baggage allowances and extra fees please refer to your airline’s website or to the Cambodia airports company: http://www.cambodia-airports.aero/#anchor

-The domestic airport tax of $6 and the international airport tax of $25 are included in the air ticket price and do not need to be paid at the airport when checking in.
+The domestic airport tax of 6 USD and the international airport tax of $25 are included in the air ticket price and do not need to be paid at the airport when checking in.

 Domestic flights enable you to travel quickly from one city to another one, but lately it seems airlines just keep appearing as quickly as they disappear.